 Blessed with great topography, Adelaide has excess to some superb beaches, lush national parks, islands and towns.
-Whether you are local or a tourists these are some of the places you should consider if you are looking for day trip ideas from Adelaide.
+Whether you are local or a tourist these are some of the places you should consider if you are looking for day trip ideas from Adelaide.

 Kangaroo Island – To reach this incredible island you either have to take a short flight or a ferry ride but nevertheless this day trip is going to be one nostalgic affair.
 You can find some of the best wildlife around, magnificent views, rock formations and amazing hotels.
 A third of this area is also covered and protected with nature reserves.
 Don’t miss out on the delicious seafood here, along with a swim at the Vivonne Bay.